fluid-project/jira-to-11ty/src/issues/FLUID-6224.md

     {
       "author": "Tony Atkins [RtF]",
       "date": "2017-11-15T04:57:49.113-0500",
-      "body": "I have submitted a PR for this:\n\n<https://github.com/fluid-project/infusion-docs/pull/130>\n\nThanks to @@Simon Bates and @@Michelle D'Souza for catching this, and apologies for the goof.
+      "body": "I have submitted a PR for this:\n\n<https://github.com/fluid-project/infusion-docs/pull/130>\n\nThanks to Simon Bates and Michelle D'Souza for catching this, and apologies for the goof.
 I found a couple of other small problems while working on this:\n\n1.
 A couple of Javascript types in function docs were not enclosed in backticks.\n2.
 A lot of emphasised blocks were not rendered in bold because there was an interstitial space between the asterisks and the text, as in \"\\*\\*\\* should be bold \\*\\*\\*\", which rendered as the literal text including asterisks.\n"
     },
     {
       "author": "Simon Bates",